 There is an important distinction to be noted.
 Where Article 7 of the DTA applies, South Africa would have taxing rights over the profits generated in Kenya by a South African resident who does not have a permanent establishment in Kenya.
 On the other hand, where Article 22 of the DTA applies, Kenya would have taxing rights over the profits generated in Kenya by the South African resident, regardless of whether the South African resident has a permanent establishment or not.

 By way of example, if a South African consultant was providing IT consultancy services in Kenya for a short period of time, pursuant to an application of Article 7, his fees should be paid free of any Kenyan withholding taxes.
-If Article 22 of the DTA was applied instead, his fees would be subjected to withholding tax at 20percent.
-This has been a significant issue for South African entities which have been providing services into the Kenyan market over the years.
+If Article 22 of the DTA was applied instead, his fees would be subjected to withholding tax at 20 percent.
+This has been a significant issue for South African entities which have been providing services to the Kenyan market over the years.

 The KRA has through various private rulings over the years pronounced its position on this issue, indicating that they believed that the relevant Article of the DTA that would be applied was in fact Article 22 of the DTA, which would result in the application of withholding tax of 20percent on management and professional fees charged by South African providers to Kenyan resident persons.